Things to Do Before You Separate

-It is important to keep in mind that if you and your spouse are in court litigating claims for support, custody, or access, the court will give considerable weight to the arrangements you and your spouse had before separation, and will tend to evaluate your plans and actions against that former status quo.
+It is important to keep in mind that, if you and your husband or wife are in court litigating claims for child support, custody, or access, the court will give considerable weight to the arrangements you and your spouse had before separation, and will tend to evaluate your plans and actions against that former status quo.

 There are some changes that, if you hope to make them in the near future, you should begin immediately, and others that you should not undertake.